South African Driver's Licence Renewal Guide

 • Fingerprints: Your fingerprints will be taken at the DLTC and cannot be done beforehand.
 The fingerprinting is also included in the overall cost of the licence renewal.

-• Identity document: In order to confirm your identity, you will need to bring either your original identity document (ID), your old driver's licence or a valid South African passport plus a certified copy of whichever of these documents you bring.
-One of the easiest ways to get your documents certified is simply to visit your nearest police station with the original document and a photocopy to have the copy certified.
-This is a free service at any police station.
+• Identity document: In order to confirm your identity, you will need: your original identity document (ID), your old driver's licence or a valid South African passport.
+Plus, a certified copy of whichever of these documents you bring.
+Consider getting your documents certified at your nearest police station.
+Come with the original document and a photocopy to have the copy certified.
+This is a free service.

 • Proof of address: A utility bill is usually the easiest proof of address.
 If the bill is not in your name, the owner of the bill will need to write and sign an affidavit confirming that you live at the address.
 Take the affidavit and the bill with you.
 If you live in an informal settlement, bring a letter with an official date stamp from your local ward councillor confirming your residential address.

 Your driver's licence renewal can take anywhere between four and six weeks, depending on system interruptions and efficiency.
-And with the COVID lockdown lag you should expect delays.
 There's an option to get notified via SMS once your driver's licence is ready for collection, which you opt into during the process.
 When collecting your new driver's licence card, you simply need to take your proof of payment (original receipt) and your ID along with you.

 Driving without a licence is a massive gamble

 Remember, driving around on an expired licence is a huge risk.
-With lockdown patrols and roadblocks at what feels like every turn, you are risking a fine.
-Not only that, should you be in an accident in which you are at fault, your car insurance holder may very well refuse to cover your claim, which may be a hefty one especially if you have to pay damages to the other party's car or property.
+With roadblocks at what feels like every turn, you are risking a fine.
+Not only that, should you be in an accident in which you are at fault, your car insurance holder, whilst unlikely, may refuse to cover your claim, which may be a hefty one especially if you have to pay damages to the other party's car or property.

-Hippo's comparison tool means you can compare car insurance quotes side by side in just a few minutes.
-Find a deal that suits you today.
+Hippo's comparison tool lets you compare car insurance quotes side by side in just a few minutes.
+Find a deal that suits you today!

 This article is for informational purposes only and should not be construed as financial, legal or medical advice.